-Wharton, now aged 20, was handed his maiden first-team opportunity in two Blast clashes, debuting in a Roses defeat at Emerald Headingley last September.
+Wharton, now aged 21, was handed his maiden first-team opportunity in two Blast clashes, debuting in a Roses defeat at Headingley that September.

 He posted scores of four and eight, and would have played more but for a broken finger.
 Still, there was enough time to notice the comparison to Root, who it was quickly pointed out is the youngster’s cricketing hero.

-Wharton’s main role whilst progressing through the various teams has been as an opening batsman.
+Wharton’s main role whilst progressing through the various teams has been as an opening batter.

 And like Root, he is no stranger to a big score.